FloopCZ/elasticnet_af/README.md

 ## Build

-Use as a single-header library with dependencies to `fmt` and `arrayfire`.
+Use as a single-header library with dependencies to [fmt](https://fmt.dev/) and [Arrayfire](https://arrayfire.org/).
+Currently requires ArrayFire >= 3.9.0, if you need support for older versions, let me know.

 To build the example, run the following commands:
 ```bash